fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 the second thing to note is that ``make`` is always printing the command it is running, finally, we see the result of running ``echo "all"``.

-> **Note**
->
+{% include note.html
-> We call the entry point of our ``Makefile`` always *all* by convention,
-> but you can choose whatever name you like.
+   content="We call the entry point of our ``Makefile`` always *all* by convention, but you can choose whatever name you like."
->
+%}

+{% capture note %}

-> You should not have noticed it if your editor is working correctly,
-> but you have to indent the content of a rule with a tab character.
+You should not have noticed it if your editor is working correctly, but you have to indent the content of a rule with a tab character.
-> In case you have problems running the above ``Makefile`` and see an error like
+In case you have problems running the above ``Makefile`` and see an error like

->
->     Makefile:2: *** missing separator.
+    Makefile:2: *** missing separator.
 Stop.

->
-> The indentation is probably not correct.
-In this case replace the indentation
-> in the second line with a tab character.
+The indentation is probably not correct.
+In this case replace the indentation in the second line with a tab character.

+{% endcapture %}
+{% include note.html title="Note" content=note %}

 Now we want to make our rules more complicated, therefore we add another rule: